 The purpose of the Act is to eliminate discrimination against same-sex couples and the children of same-sex relationships in the Commonwealth defined benefit superannuation schemes and in related taxation and regulatory legislation.
-The superannuation schemes that have been amended in the Finance and Deregulation portfolio are:
+The superannuation schemes that have been amended in the Finance portfolio are:

 - the Commonwealth Superannuation Scheme (CSS);